gvwilson/sensibleadventures/nardica.md

-"He's the back," the boy yawned, jerking his thumb over his shoulder and making just enough room for Madi to squeeze past him.
+"He's the back," the boy yawned, jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.

 The inside of the shed smelled like fish, hot metal, and coal.
 Mis-matched squares of light hung from the ceiling.
 The shadows they cast made the compact machines and carefully sorted shelves of scrap on the shop floor look like battlebots from old movies.
-Madi's heart had been in her throat the first time she ventured between them.
+Iffy's heart had been in her throat the first time she ventured between them.
 All she saw now was what they could be turned into.

 Sanjay Mishra was sharpening his fingers on a grinding wheel in the center of the shop.
-He nodded at Madi
+He nodded at Iffy
 but didn't try to speak until the last sparks had flown off his fingertips and the grinding wheel had come to a halt.
 Pulling his safety goggles up onto his forehead, he tugged his real fingers through the tangles in his beard reflectively.
 "Buy, sell, or trade?" he finally asked.

-Madi cleared her throat.
+Iffy cleared her throat.
 "Trade."
 She held up the bent reciprocating rod.
 "Tangled some flotsam coming in last night.